The Digestive Process: How Is Food Digested in the Stomach?

 Once the stomach completes its role in the digestive process, its contents slowly pass into a short tube at the base of the stomach.
 This is called the duodenum.
-It is the first portion of the small intestine.
+It is the first part of the small intestine.
 Here, the next stage of digestion takes place.
 Digestive juices produced in organs such as the liver and pancreas continue the process of turning food into energy.

 August 14, 2018

 Jen Lehrer MD,Marianne Fraser MSN RN,L Renee Watson MSN RN